Climdyn/auto-AUTO/documentation/notes/paper.md

 computation and missing key elements in the process.
 This package aims to solve this problem, by automating the running of AUTO, and by systematizing the investigation of branching points.

-Tipping points have recently received increased attention, in part due to the concern about possible tipping points being crossed in the climate system, due to climate change [@lenton2008, @wunderling2021, @armstrongmckay2022].
-Bifurcation tipping (B-tipping) [@ashwin2012] is one possible mechanism for tipping.
-Conceptual models, with a relatively low number of degrees of freedom, are still used extensively in increasing our knowledge about tipping points [@wunderling2021].
+auto-AUTO is currently used by the authors to investigate the bifurcations and stability of a coupled land-atmosphere model [@hamilton2025] using the `qgs` model [@demaeyer2020].
+This is part of a wider research project on the concept of climate tipping points [@lenton2008; @ashwin2012; @wunderling2021; @armstrongmckay2022], and which typically involves bifurcation analysis in high-dimensional dynamical systems[^1].
 For this reason, robust but easy to use continuation software is of great importance in this analysis.

+[^1]: Although conceptual models, with a relatively low number of degrees of freedom, are still used extensively in increasing our knowledge about tipping points [@wunderling2021].

 # Existing Alternatives

-* BifrucationKit.jl [@veltz2020]
+* BifurcationKit.jl [@veltz2020]
 * PyDSTool [@clewley2007]
 * Other useful tools can be found at [https://dsweb.siam.org/Software](https://dsweb.siam.org/Software)